RoadieHQ/marketing-site/content/docs/custom-plugins/deploying/index.md

 ## Hosting your plugin yourself

 ### Hosting Solutions
-Roadie CLI creates bundled static assets containing JavaScript (JS) and CSS files that can be deployed to various hosting solutions.
+Roadie CLI creates bundled static assets containing JS and CSS files that can be deployed to various hosting solutions.
 Some popular options include:
 - Netlify
 - GitHub Pages
 - GitLab Pages